getbeyond/beyondpay_woocommerce/README.md

 - Simplifies merchant PCI compliance obligations to the shorter [Self-Assessment Questionnaire "A" (SAQ-A)](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment)
 - Support either pre-authorization and later capture when WooCommerce order status changes, or authorization and capture at once (the combined "sale" transaction type)
 - Optimize B2B card acceptance costs by automatically sending additional transaction data elements (also known as ["Level II" and "Level III" information](https://www.getbeyond.com/b2b-payments/)
+- Issue refunds directly from the Order Details screen
 - Custom CSS styling support for the hosted payment fields so that you can create your ideal checkout experience
 - Customizable gateway response and error messaging
 - Test/sandbox mode for development and staging